aytorearikana/aytorearikana.github.io/README.md

 # aytorearikana.github.io
-Personal Website Link: https://aytorearikana.github.io/ I really learn CSS in detail from this tutorial, I highly suggest it: https://youtu.be/wRNinF7YQqQ?si=QEbgadZq_XEnEW30
+Personal Website Link: https://aytorearikana.github.io/

+CSS part of this code is made by regarding this tutorial, I highly suggest it: https://youtu.be/wRNinF7YQqQ?si=QEbgadZq_XEnEW30